vcwebio/modeco.package.ingest_kafka/README.md

-# `package.ingest_ssl` - ModEco
+# `package.ingest_sasl` - ModEco

-The ModEco ingest SSL module package based on filebeat.
+The ingest package, with SASL authentication.
 See `conteco.docs.overview` for more information on the ModEco ecosystem.

 This package is intended to be used for general purpose data ingestion.